taedryn/mesh-citadel/README.md

 computer (probably a Linux box -- Raspberry Pi Zero is the current target system, sorry Windows users), hook up a MeshCore USB Companion radio to it, run `pip install -r requirements.txt`, update the config.yaml file, and run `python main.py`.
+I like to create a virtual environment with `python -m venv .mesh-citadel` and then `source .mesh-citadel/bin/activate`, but that's not necessary, particularly if you're hosting on a Raspberry Pi that's only ever going to be used for the BBS.

-It'll spit out a bunch of logs, and you can call it with the `-d` flag to get a lot more logs.
+It'll spit out a bunch of logs, and you can call it with the `-d` flag to get a _lot_ more logs.
 It sends an advert on startup, and you can't DM with it until it sees your advert, so you may have to advert before it'll respond.